Bill-A/BecomingASuperLearner/README.md

 # Becoming a Super Learner: AI in Education
 This workbook is a companion to the “Becoming a Super Learner: AI in Education” presentation by Bill Allen.
 The provided prompts illustrate hypothetical educational scenarios and should be thoughtfully adapted to meet your specific educational objectives.

-## UNDERGRADUATES, Using Gen AI to Learn Anything
 The first steps in successful engagement with a GPT is to have it take on the persona of a prompt engineer.
 This is a strategic approach to develop or refine prompts and provides users with a valuable learning experience, creative inspiration, and practical insights into the art of crafting effective prompts.
 This approach combines the AI's capabilities with your knowledge, offering a unique and engaging way to explore prompt engineering techniques.

 To maximize the effectiveness of a GPT, it’s crucial to ask questions in a clear and precise manner.
 Crafting well-defined prompts can significantly enhance the quality of the responses you receive.
 Additionally, you can use the GPT itself to help refine your prompts for better results.